rezekdan/github-maven-template/README.md

 for ci/cd it is better to know the error by just looking at the workflow and see which job failed instead of having to inspect logfiles.

-this makes it necessary to divide the whole build process up into separate steps. this results in lots of small steps that do particular phase(s) instead of one big step with one goal.
+this makes it necessary to divide the whole build process up into separate steps. this results in lots of small steps that do particular phase(s) instead of one big build step.

 to understand the ci/cd pipeline design for this template here a refresher on maven: